halfnelson/svelte-native-nativescript-ui/Readme.md

 ### Automatic parent properties

 Most configuration elements in the nativescript-ui components only have a single valid parent component and property that they can be assigned to.
-Svelte Native sets the default parent property for these configuration elements where possible
+Svelte Native sets the default parent property for these configuration elements where possible.

 eg
 ```html